 Who can apply?
-Any association of professors and researchers specialising in European Union Studies, estab- lished in any country of the world.
+Any association of professors and researchers specialising in European Union Studies, established in any country of the world.
 The explicit purpose of the association must be to contribute to the study of the European integration process at national or transnational level.
-The associa- tion must have an interdisciplinary character.
+The association must have an interdisciplinary character.
 Individuals cannot apply directly for a grant.
 Duration of project Three years.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
-When to apply? en to apply?
-Applicants have to submit their grant application by the 25 February at 12:00 (midday Brusse time) for projects starting on 1 September of the same year.
+When to apply?
+Applicants have to submit their grant application by the 22 February at 12:00 (midday Brussels time) for projects starting on 1 September of the same year.
 How to apply?
 Please see Part C of this Guide for details on how to apply.